Xubuntu/wiki.xubuntu.org/Step-3:-Reporting-Back!.md

-[You know the name of the application:] If, after a crash, there is no dialogue asking you to report the crash, you can press ALT-F2, to open the Run Command dialogue, or press CTRL-ALT-T, to open a terminal, and type \"ubuntu-bug \<package name\>\" (substituting
+[You know the name of the application:] If, after a crash, there is no dialogue asking you to report the crash, you can press `ALT-F2`, to open the Run Command dialogue, or press `CTRL-ALT-T`, to open a terminal, and type `ubuntu-bug <package name>` (substituting
-\<package name\>) and press \<ENTER\>.
+\<package name\>) and press `ENTER`.
 The operating system will find the crash report for you.
 Simply follow the instructions.

 [You don\'t know the right package name of the application:]
-If the application that crashed still has an open window: press ALT-F2, to open the Run Command dialogue, or press CTRL-ALT-T, to open a terminal, and type \"ubuntu-bug -w\".
+If the application that crashed still has an open window: press `ALT-F2`, to open the Run Command dialogue, or press `CTRL-ALT-T`, to open a terminal, and type `ubuntu-bug -w`.
 An \'X\' will appear.
 Then click on the window of the application you want to report against and follow the instructions.

 ##### You don\'t know which application has the problem